ashweeni-b/C/divisibility_by_operators/README.md

 ### Input / Output
 - **Input:** Integer `num`
 - **Output:** 1 if number is divisible, else 0
+> Alternatively, if the number is divisible by 2 it is even and if the number is not divisible by 2 it is odd.

 ### Approach
 - Use of arithmetic (modulo) operator and assignment (==) operator